-The National Kidney Foundation of Maryland is number one among all NKF affiliates in support of medical research.
+The National Kidney Foundation Serving Maryland and Delaware is number one among all NKF affiliates in support of medical research.
 Since 2000, NKF-MD has distributed over $3,226,480 to 248 research applicants.

 Through our grant application process, the National Kidney Foundation awards up to $100,000 annually to eligible medical professionals.
 The best treatment for kidney and urinary tract diseases is the discovery of a cure.

 The goal of the grants program established by the NKF-MD-DE is to promote basic, clinical, translational and public health research that is aimed at preventing and treating diseases of the kidney and urinary tract.

 We currently offer two types of funding mechanisms: Mini-Grants and Professional Development Awards.